-Atherosclerosis: Specific microRNAs promote inflammationMarch 22nd, 2013 in Cancer
+Atherosclerosis: Specific microRNAs promote inflammationMarch 22, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—Atherosclerosis, an inflammatory reaction, is at the root of the most common forms of cardiovascular disease.
 Researchers at Ludwig-Maximilians-Universitaet in Munich have now identified a microRNA that plays a prominent role in the process, and offers a promising target for new therapies.